KSushrutha/Predicting-Enzyme-Activity/README.md

 ## ✨ Reflection

-One of the biggest challenges in this project was **raising the confidence score as high as possible**.
-At the start, the model’s accuracy wasn’t great due to inconsistent data.
-But after refining the dataset and carefully adjusting the inputs, I achieved a **near-perfect R² score**, making the regression extremely reliable.
+**Early on, the model’s accuracy was limited due to noise and inconsistencies in the data.
+After refining the dataset and improving preprocessing steps, the regression achieved an almost perfect R² score, demonstrating how crucial high-quality data is for reliable enzyme-kinetic modeling.

----
+**---

 ## 👤 Author